 Adding Images that represent your product category to your header

 In the two examples above, I have simply added a background image(s) and additional images to the header.
-This further enhances the theme of your template and communicates to prospective customers what they can expect from your listing and product offering.
+This further enhances the theme of your eBay design and communicates to prospective customers what they can expect from your listing and product offering.

 This is done through layering the multiple elements placed in the template and playing with the position to get to the desired result.
 Let’s explore how this is done by using the “arrange tool” inside of CrazyLister.